frob/frob.github.com/content/posts/2016-08-16-basic-hello-world-with-composer-and-php.md

 Here we are adding the ```classname``` keyword and then listing the "PHP_Timer" class as member with "src/" as the value.
 I got this value because inside the ```vendor/php-timer``` directory is the *PHP_Timer* class, without any ```namespace``` keyword.
 Due to the lack of a namespace we just have to tell the autoloader that when we declare ```use PHP_Timer;``` in our php file that we need the *PHP_Timer* class loaded.

-> I fingured out what to do by looking at packages that used PHP_Timer.
+> I figured out what to do by looking at packages that used PHP_Timer.
 It can be confusing, [Read composer namespaces in five minutes to learn more about how composer uses namespaces](https://jtreminio.com/2012/10/composer-namespaces-in-5-minutes/).

 Now that we have added the classname to the composer file we can start to use it in our greetings.php file.
 Lets add the some use of the php-timer class to the *Greetings* class.